SingleManTH/agiletoolkit.org/docs/overview/why-use.md

 ## What Unique Benefits Does Agile Toolkit Deliver?

-With so many excellent PHP frameworks, any new project has to justify its existence by delivering distinctive and compelling benefits.
+PHP developers can choose between many excellent frameworks, so any new project should justify its existence by delivering distinctive and compelling benefits.

 ### Bringing the ease of desktop development to the web